Our books are currently open

 Our practice belongs to the Procare PHO (primary health organisation).

-We currently work under a drop-in queue system.
-This means that we do not offer appointments, and patients are seen in the order in which they arrive.
-The wait is usually around 20 minutes to see the first available doctor, but may be longer if you wish to see a particular doctor.
+We currently work under a mixed drop-in queue and appointment system.
+For drop-ins the wait is usually around 20 minutes to see the first available doctor, but may be longer if you wish to see a particular doctor.
 The maximum wait historically has been an hour to see one of the female doctors during the peak of the winter flu season over the busiest hours (8am to 11am; and 2pm to 4pm).
 We have adapted our staffing to the predicted demand.
 Over lunchtimes, which historically are quieter times, there may be only one doctor on duty.
 If you want to know on a specific day what the queue is like, please feel free to call and ask our reception team for an estimate of your waiting time.

 A person is fully eligible and entitled to enrol if he / she is residing in New Zealand and: